binnes/esp8266Workshop/en/part1/PREREQ.md

 ```bash
 brew cask install homebrew/cask-drivers/silicon-labs-vcp-driver
 ```

+On Mac after the install you may need to approve the driver.
+From the Apple menu, go to **System Preferences -> Security and Privacy** to allow the driver to be loaded.

 When the driver is installed and the NodeMCU module is connected you can test if the driver is working: